hiletnes/test-Profile-Documentation/04-PublishData/20-PublishFareZone.markdown

 - [FareZone](/10-Objects/FareZone.markdown)
 - [GroupOfTariffZones](/10-Objects/GroupOfTariffZones.markdown)

+TBD Different publishing scenarios
+- [] Which Stop belong to which Zone(s), published in a SiteFrame
+- [] The definition of the FareZones will normally published as a separate document.
+Could be shared with other operators, and used by many different products.
+FareZones will be published in a FareFrame.
+- [] FareFrames that define zonal products wil use FareFrame with zone data as prerequisite

 # Guideline to optional fields
 This chapter describes how optional fields should be filled out in different contexts.
 ## Geometry